a5221985/tutorials/Interviews/software_engineer_interview_unleashed.md

 		1. Talking makes your mouth and body dry.
 Keep hydrating
 	3. Be nice and friendly
 		1. Interviewer's question
-			1. "Can I work with this candidate today?"
+			1. "Can I work with this candidate [everyday from] today?"
-		2.
+		2. Introspective vs outgoing
+		3. Impression that you are nice and collaborative

 ### Never Do These ###
 ### Myth Buster ###